ntnu-blackandbrown/clozet/backend/Clozet-Auth-Mailtrap-Testing-Guide.md

   - Username: `testuser`
   - Email: `test@example.com`
   - Initial password: `password123`
+- After changing password while logged in, the password becomes `newpassword789`
-- After password reset, the new password will be `newpassword123`
+- After password reset via email, the password becomes `newpassword123`
-- Emails are sent when:
+- Email confirmation is required for:
   - A user registers (verification email)
   - A user requests a password reset (reset email)
+- Password can be changed in two ways:
+  - While logged in using the `/api/me/change-password` endpoint (requires current password)
+  - Via password reset flow using email verification and token
 - If tests fail, check that the backend is running and the Mailtrap configuration is correct

+## Known Issues and Future Improvements

+- The "Change Password (Logged In)" endpoint currently returns HTTP 500 instead of HTTP 200 when successful.
+Despite this, the password is correctly updated in the database.
+This issue will be addressed in future updates.
+- The error handling for incorrect current password needs improvement.
+It currently returns HTTP 500 instead of HTTP 400 Bad Request.